 Now, let’s take a moment to pause and let this first one really sink in for a bit.

-While alone with my (at the time) one and three-year-old boys.
+While alone with my kids.

 In our neighbourhood.

 Where we live.